 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while you are receiving pembrolizumab injection.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have ever had an organ transplant and if you have or have ever had radiation therapy to your chest area; an autoimmune disease (condition in which the immune system attacks a healthy part of the body) such as Crohn's disease (condition in which the immune system attacks the lining of the digestive tract causing pain, diarrhea, weight loss, and fever), ulcerative colitis (condition which causes swelling and sores in the lining of the colon [large intestine] and rectum), or lupus (condition in which the immune system attacks many tissues and organs including the skin, joints, blood, and kidneys); diabetes; thyroid problems; any type of lung disease or breathing problems; any condition that affects your nervous system such as myasthenia gravis (a disorder of the nervous system that causes muscle weakness) or Guillain-Barré syndrome (weakness, tingling, and possible paralysis due to sudden nerve damage); or kidney or liver disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 You will have to take a pregnancy test before starting treatment.
-You should not become pregnant while you are receiving pembrolizumab injection and for 4 months after you receive your final dose.
+You should not become pregnant while you are receiving pembrolizumab injection and for 4 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while receiving pembrolizumab injection, call your doctor immediately.
 Pembrolizumab injection may harm the fetus.

 - tell your doctor if you are breastfeeding or plan to breastfeed.
-Your doctor may tell you not to breastfeed while receiving pembrolizumab injection, and for 4 months after you receive your final dose.
+Your doctor may tell you not to breastfeed while receiving pembrolizumab injection, and for 4 months after your final dose.

 What special dietary instructions should I follow?